UCLM-ESI-NECULA/AppDistInt/readme.md

 This file contains the variables that will be used in the scripts.
 The variables are:

-BLOB_SERVICE_PORT: The port where the service will be running.
+- BLOB_SERVICE_PORT: The port where the service will be running.
-BLOB_STORAGE_FOLDER: The path where the blobs will be stored.
+- BLOB_STORAGE_FOLDER: The path where the blobs will be stored.
-AUTH_PORT: The port where the auth/mock server will be running.
+- AUTH_PORT: The port where the auth/mock server will be running.
-AUTH_ADDRESS: The address where the auth server will be running.
+- AUTH_ADDRESS: The address where the auth server will be running.
 Right now it is set to host.docker.internal, because it will run inside the docker image.
-MOCK_ADDRESS: The address where the mock server will be running.
+- MOCK_ADDRESS: The address where the mock server will be running.
-DEFAULT_ENCODING: The default encoding of the files.
+- DEFAULT_ENCODING: The default encoding of the files.
-FILE_STORAGE: The path where the files will be stored.
+- FILE_STORAGE: The path where the files will be stored.
-BLOB_DB: The path where the Blob database will be stored.
+- BLOB_DB: The path where the Blob database will be stored.

 ## Gentraf

-Right now all the test should pass, exept fot the get blobs.
+Right now all the test should pass, except for the get blobs.
 I opened an issue where I described the problem.
 The blobs endpoint should return a 200 and not a 201, because it is a get request.
 To make all the tests pass, I changed the code of the gentraf project.